TrellixVulnTeam/swahilipython_SCMU/Doc/library/doctest.rst

 .. class:: OutputChecker()

-   A class used to check the whether the actual output from a doctest example matches the expected output.  :class:`OutputChecker` defines two methods:
+   A kundi used to check the whether the actual output kutoka a doctest example matches the expected output.  :class:`OutputChecker` defines two methods:
    :meth:`check_output`, which compares a given pair of outputs, and returns true if they match; and :meth:`output_difference`, which returns a string describing